mikael0hlsson/Its-Learning-Reformer/README.md

 Mikael Ohlsson - <mikael@0hlsson.se> - <http://0hlsson.se>

 ## Installation
-At the moment you need to install the chrome extention by hand.
-Perhaps in the future it will be hosted somewhere.
+At the moment you need to install the chrome extention manually.

 ### Step by step instructions
 1. Clone the repository `git clone https://github.com/dogbrain/Its-Learning-Reformer.git`